ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1510-presskit.md

 <img class="right" src="/assets/img/logos/OSI-logo-300x352.png" alt="Open Source Initiative" width="112" height="131">

-In recent months the amount of donations contributed by the community has generated a surplus which we are using to support other Open Source projects upon which Ubuntu MATE relies.
-Since we started supporting others projects in February 2015 we have donated a just over $1869 to seven projects:
+The amount of donations contributed by the community has started to generate a surplus which we are using to support other Open Source projects upon which Ubuntu MATE relies.
+Since we started supporting others projects in February 2015 we have donated a just over $1869 (taking currency variations into account) to the following projects:

   * [Debian](http://www.debian.org)
   * [Folder Color](http://foldercolor.tuxfamily.org/)